zhenzhai/nearest_neighbor/cpp/README.md

 * Then you can edit the 'src/main.cpp' file to include the dataset that you want to run.
 You can only run one dataset at a time.

-* We explored 7 different data structures, they are k-d trees, randomized k-d trees, PCA trees, RP trees, virtual RP trees, spill trees, and RP select trees.
+* We explored 7 different data structures, they are k-d trees, randomized k-d trees, RP trees, RP select trees, PCA trees, spill trees, and virtual spill trees.

 * Please edit the 'src/main.cpp' correspondingly and choose the data structures you want to run.